jing2003/jing2003.github.io/essays/software-engineering.md

 <img width="200px" class="rounded float-start pe-4" src="../img/software-engineering.png">

-*With amazing skills in software engineering will become the future*
+*With amazing skills in software engineering, your future is endless*

-## The start of my journey

-I am always amazed by coding and all the things that are created by programmers.
-I was lucky that my high school offered coding courses.
-My high school coding teacher, Mr. Kam, was very energetic and eager to teach his students about coding and this is where I began to learn about coding stuff.
-At first, I thought everyone in the world code in the same language because I thought that there was only one programming language.
-However, I was wrong when Mr. Kam introduced so many coding languages: HTML, CSS, JS, and Python.
-I was overwhelmed and amazed once again.

-I took his courses for two years and was really glad to have him as my teacher.
-Although my level in these languages is not very high, I felt accomplished.
-Mr. Kam assigned different projects with challenging requirements, but I felt so happy that I was able to use what I learned from him and completed his projects.
-I am planning to list three projects from Mr. Kam into my professional profile because I am really proud of what I made.

-## Have to be careful

-Coding is fun, but stressful at the same time.
-I felt like in all coding languages, you really have to be careful with syntax.
-If you somehow forgot a semicolon or comma, this will create bugs or errors.
-Then it’s possible for you to spend hours looking for what's wrong and this happens to me a few times.
-I am glad to complete the basic JavaScript exercises in FreeCodeCamp to refresh my memory about JavaScript and remind me about the syntaxes.

-## Current thoughts on software engineering
+## My interest in software engineering

+I have no idea what software engineering is.
+My interest in programming started back when I was a high school student.
+I applied for an information technology course in junior year and I am very glad to make this decision.
+While attending Mr. Kam’s information technology class, my interest in software engineering continues to grow.
+Mr. Kam was the one who helped me to widen my interest in software engineering and I have a plan to become a software engineer.

-I felt like JavaScript is an awesome programming language for a software engineer.
-Software engineering will design, build and test software applications from analyzing user requirements.
-JavaScript can be really useful because it saves the transmission data between the server and web browser and provides automation frameworks and interactive features.
+At first, I thought programming was something easy, where you can sit in an office and do just coding.
+This is definitely wrong.
+Mr. Kam made me realize that programming is something that can be very complicated, but fun at the same time.
+Software engineering is something where you will design, build and test software applications from analyzing user requirements.
+You also have to save the transmission data between the server and web browser and provide automation frameworks and interactive features.
+There are so much more than these.

-Athletic software engineering education is challenging, but very useful.
-When I am trying to solve a problem within a time limit, it’s stressful because it really requires me to know my stuff well.
-The practice WODs (workout of the day) really made me think that if I know my stuff well, I wouldn’t feel pressured because I can do it.
+The projects that Mr. Kam assigns are usually individual projects, but we can discuss our ideas with friends or classmates.
+Some projects are very simple and easy to complete, but others require so much time and effort.
+I usually spend a lot of time trying to understand how to design and code my project.
+I want my project to look nice, so I spend a lot of time on choosing the colors, fonts, images, etc. I also spend a lot of time on understanding how HTML and JavaScript work together and interact with the user.
+The more time I spend on these projects, the more I love software engineering.

+## My future in software engineering

+As I become more interested in software engineering, I am also interested in artificial intelligence.
+I am interested in both the front and back end development, so I want to become more skilled in building and designing websites along with making user interaction features.
+I really want to improve and expand my skills and if possible, combine them with artificial intelligence.
+In the future, I hope that I can build an artificial intelligence project with skills of software engineering.